ploomber/doc/doc/apps/shiny.md

 Once you have all your files, create a zip file.

-To deploy a Shiny Core app from the deployment menu, select the Docker option and follow the instructions:
+To deploy a Shiny app from the deployment menu, select the Docker option and follow the instructions:

 ![](../static/docker.png)